coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

 Purpose: reduce the information available to attackers, which can assist them in selecting and tailoring their attacks, thereby lowering the probability of a successful attack.

-Miminizing and protecting technical details can be achieved by incorporating such details as an asset into information security management.
+Minimizing and protecting technical details can be achieved by incorporating such details as an asset into information security management.
 This will ensure proper asset management, data classification, awareness education, policy, and inclusion in risk analysis.

 Note: this control needs to be weighed against the [AITRANSPARENCY](1_general_controls.md#AITRANSPARENCY) control that requires to be more open about technical aspects of the model.
 The key is to minimize information that can help attackers while being transparent.